Geoffrey-McGregor/CHMC-Codes/README.md

 # Compact Chi
 **Executible files to reproduce figures** _(No modification to the code or parameters is required)_

-1. `CompactHistogramViolinConvergence.m produces Figure 1.`
+1. `CompactChiConvergence.m produces Figure 1.`

 2. `CompactHeat.m produces the two panels of Figure 2.`